opengood-io/opengood.io/README.md

 ## Disclaimer

-`opengood.io` is a Web site from the OpenGood.io library of OSS projects, frameworks, and solutions.
+`opengood.io` is a Web site from the OpenGood library of OSS projects, frameworks, and solutions.